January 8, 2020

 Each model is created with a range of predictor variables that affect future results.
 The model can use a simple linear equation or a complex neural network to perform advanced tasks.
 Data analysts run and assess different models to solve the defined problem.
 After the assessment, the model with the highest score is validated, tested, and run against a real-world dataset.

 Here is an example of how predictive modeling assists physicians: a patient of certain race, age, medical history and genetics presents herself at a hospital with a newly diagnosed condition.
 The predictive model considers the new condition and all the patient-specific data mentioned above, while looking at the population cohort with similar characteristics to develop a treatment plan tailored to this particular patient.
-This plan is then presented to the attending physician for approval.
+This plan is then presented to the attending physician for approval, exemplifying the use of big data in precision medicine.

 Employing predictive modeling helps doctors, support staff, and financial departments receive alerts about potential outcomes and risks, so that they are better prepared for the future.
 Below are some predictive modeling examples in healthcare.